Authorized Awlgrip Distributor Serving All of Florida | Call for Professional & Contractor Pricing

 • Choose Awlcraft 2000 if you want a yacht-grade finish that can be locally repaired, sanded, and buffed without recoating the entire panel — the standard choice for most refits.

-• Choose Awlcraft 3000 if you want the highest gloss and best color depth Awlgrip offers, especially for darker colors and custom matches.
+• Choose Awlcraft 3000 if you want the deepest color and enhanced gloss Awlgrip's acrylic urethane line offers, especially for darker colors and custom matches.

 System-At-A-Glance: Mix Ratios & Recoat Windows